澳门跑狗论坛

 State Boards of Education

-Candidates will compete for 27 elected state board of education seats across six states in November.
+Candidates competed for 27 elected state board of education seats across six states in November.

 Governors in 24 states appoint all members of the board of education, according to the Education Commission of the States.
 The remaining state boards are either partially appointed by the governor, appointed by the state legislature, or elected.

-This year, Alabama, Colorado, Kansas, Michigan, Nebraska, and Utah all hold elections for state boards of education.
-In Utah, eight of15 board seats are up for election.
-Kansas has five of 10 seats up for election.
-Alabama and Colorado both have four of nine seats up for election, while four of Nebraska鈥檚 eight seats are on the ballot.
-Michigan has two of its eight seats up for election.
+This year, Alabama, Colorado, Kansas, Michigan, Nebraska, and Utah held elections for state boards of education.
+In Utah, eight of 15 board seats were up for election.
+Kansas had five of 10 seats up for election.
+Alabama and Colorado both had four of nine seats up for election, while four of Nebraska鈥檚 eight seats were on the ballot.
+Michigan had two of its eight seats up for election.

 Board of education powers vary from state to state.
-Some states, like Alabama, give board members 鈥済eneral supervision of the public schools,鈥 while other states, like Colorado, have more specific duties, such as ensuring graduation requirements align with workforce and postsecondary education readiness.
-In all of the states with seats up for election this year, the board ultimately appoints the state鈥檚 superintendent of schools.
+Some states, like Alabama, charge board members with 鈥済eneral supervision of the public schools,鈥 while others, like Colorado, have more specific duties, such as ensuring graduation requirements align with workforce and postsecondary education readiness.
+In all states with seats up for election this year, the board ultimately appoints the state鈥檚 superintendent of schools.

 Election ballot with yes or no question. concept.
 Voting, government referendum and amendment